31 Enterprise St, Bundaberg Qld 4670

 • Valid

-Assessor Qualifications:
+Assessor Qualifications

-• the assessment guidelines of training packages; and/or
+• The assessment guidelines of training packages; and / or

-• the assessment requirements of accredited courses;
+• the assessment requirements of the Units of Competency.

-Assessment Resources:
+Assessment Resources

-ASTA, when designing assessment resources, ensures that all aspects of competence are covered, including:
+Australian Safety and Training Alliance, when designing assessment resources, ensures that all aspects of competence are covered, including:

 • task skills (performance of individual tasks);